Self-isolation guidance for students

 Using a shared kitchen

 If you share a toilet or bathroom, it is important that you clean them every time you use them, (for example, wiping surfaces you have come into contact with).
 You may like to consider drawing up a rota for using the bathroom facilities.
-You will need to make sure you have the necessary cleaning products - please see below for assistance with shopping.
+You will need to make sure you have the necessary cleaning products.

 Cleaning and disposal of waste

-When cleaning you should use your usual household products, like detergent and bleach, as these will be very effective at getting rid of the virus on surfaces.
+You can request a cleaning kit through the Facilities Helpdesk.
 Make sure you clean frequently touched surfaces such as door handles, remote controls and table and surface tops.

 Personal waste (such as used tissues) and disposable cleaning cloths can be stored securely within disposable rubbish bags.
 These bags should be placed in another bag, tied securely and kept separate from other waste.
 This should be put aside in your room for at least 72 hours before being put in your usual external waste bin.

-If you do not have a washing machine, wait a further 72 hours after your 10 day (for individual isolation) or 14 day isolation period (for households) has ended when you can then take your laundry to a public launderette.
+We advise that you do not use a public or University laundry facility during your self-isolation period and that you also wait a further 72 hours after your isolation period has ended before you take your laundry to a public or University launderette.

-Seek prompt medical attention if your illness or that of any of your household members gets worse.
+Seek medical advice if your illness or that of any of your household members gets worse.
 If it is not an emergency, contact NHS 111 online at 111.nhs.uk.
 If you do not have internet access you should call NHS 111.
-If it is an emergency and you need to call an ambulance, dial 999 and inform the call handler or operator that you or a member of your household has coronavirus symptoms.
+If it is an emergency and you need to call an ambulance, dial 999 and inform the call handler or operator that you or a member of your household has coronavirus symptoms and needs medical attention.

 Outside those hours you can contact Security if you need immediate assistance: